egeozin/Learning-Boundaries-in-Space/README.md

 6.884 Machine Learning Graduate Project
-Ege Ozgirin egeozin at mit.edu
+Ege Ozgirin, egeozin at mit.edu
-Cagri Hakan Zaman zaman at mit.edu
+Cagri Hakan Zaman, zaman at mit.edu

 	This project is designed with: